Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Introduction

-On the other hand, large language models (LLMs) have shown impressive capabilities in financial applications, including forecasting \citep{yu-etal-2023-harnessing,yu2023temporal} and multimodal market analysis \citep{bhatia-etal-2024-fintral,yu2024fincon}.
+Addressing sparse decay requires factor generators that are both \emph{expressive enough} to encode rich market dynamics and \emph{steerable enough} to be guided by performance feedback.
+Recent advances in large language models (LLMs) make this combination newly attainable: by drawing on strong priors over financial operations and code structures, LLMs can synthesize compact, executable scoring functions that go beyond the symbolic templates of evolutionary or RL-based mining.
+Indeed, LLMs have already shown impressive capabilities in financial applications, including financial forecasting \cite{zhang2025newquant,li2025llmagentsfinance} and multimodal market analysis \cite{zhang2025newquant,nie2024survey}.
 These works demonstrate that LLMs can effectively model complex patterns in financial data.
 However, most LLM-based applications focus narrowly on predictive tasks \cite{yu-etal-2023-harnessing,nie2024survey,zhao2024revolutionizingfinancellmsoverview}, such as price movement classification or sentiment analysis, without addressing the downstream challenges of portfolio construction.
-Given LLMs’ generative nature and ability to synthesize new patterns, recent studies have begun exploring their use in alpha factor discovery \citep{wang2023alphagpthumanaiinteractivealpha,yuan2024alphagpt20humanintheloopai,wang-etal-2024-gpt,li-etal-2024-large-language, Shi_Song_Zhang_Shi_Luo_Ao_Arian_Seco_2025,shi2025navigatingalphajunglellmpowered, tang2025alphaagentllmdrivenalphamining}.
+Given LLMs' generative nature and ability to synthesize new patterns, recent studies have begun exploring their use in alpha factor discovery \cite{wang2023alphagpthumanaiinteractivealpha,yuan2024alphagpt20humanintheloopai,wang-etal-2024-gpt,li-etal-2024-large-language, Shi_Song_Zhang_Shi_Luo_Ao_Arian_Seco_2025,shi2025navigatingalphajunglellmpowered, tang2025alphaagentllmdrivenalphamining}.
 While existing research shows the potential of LLMs for generating investment factors, these approaches have two key limitations.
-First, they rely heavily on human guidance, and treat factor mining as a static, one-shot process.
+First, they rely heavily on human guidance and treat factor mining as a static, one-shot process.
 This neglects the dynamic nature of financial markets, where alpha signals often decay.
 Second, studies frequently test these factors on large portfolios of 50 or more assets.
 This approach overlooks the practical constraints of real-world portfolio management, where factors like implementation costs, risk control, and the need for interpretability necessitate focusing on a much smaller, sparse set of assets.